OpenInternet/System_Administrator_Guide_Text/en/best_practices/staff_awareness_and_communications/index.md

 ##### 3.4.i Communication #####

 Advertise best practices in common rooms/hallways.
-Send email reminders about IT policies at the very least once a month, along with news about threats & security trends affecting human rights organizations or independent media outlets.
+Send email reminders about IT policies at the very least once a month, along with news about threats and security trends affecting human rights organizations or independent media outlets.
 “Humanize” cyber threats by helping users understand what these threats mean for them, the organization and their data, communication and their relationship with sources, partners or donors.

 ##### 3.4.ii Staff-Awareness Workshops #####